Desktop47-02.jpg

 Designs by Alina Designer Masks

-Thanks to so many of you who have supported our Direct Relief Covid-19 Response effort with the purchase of our gorgeous hand-printed Belgian linen masks.
-The project continues to be an enormous success, not only in raising funds for the cause, but in aiding my wrist following that fateful accident in May.
-Activating the fine motor skills required to fabricate these beauties is just what the doctor ordered!
+Thanks to so many of you who supported our Direct Relief Covid-19 Response effort through the purchase of our hand-printed Belgian linen masks.
+The project has been a tremendous success—not only in raising vital funds, but in aiding my wrist recovery following that fateful fall in May.
+Turns out the fine motor skills required to fabricate these beauties were just what the doctor ordered!

-We conducted a small survey during which we discovered that while the vast majority of you love our masks exactly as we designed them, a few asked for an adjustable option.
-So in addition to a variety of new prints, our designer masks are now offered with our signature universal twist and adjustable strap.
+After a small survey, we learned that while most of you love the original design, a few requested an adjustable option.
+So, in addition to several new prints, our designer masks are now available with our signature universal twist and adjustable strap.

 Signature twist strap shown on Green Machine.
 Adjustable shown with Mahalo